-According to most recent American Community Survey 5-Year Estimates, 89.3 percent of Hardwick's residents over the age of 25 have a high school diploma or equivalent.
-This is below the statewide average of 91.3 percent and may indicate a need for educational services in this area.
-Nearly 12 percent of Hardwick's residents failed to achieve even a primary education (less than ninth grade).
+According to most recent American Community Survey 5-Year Estimates, 88 percent of Hardwick's residents over the age of 25 have a high school diploma or equivalent.
+This is below the statewide average of 92.3 percent and may indicate a need for educational services in this area.
 In 2000, only 78.0 percent of residents had a diploma so significant improvements are being made.

-A look at college attainment figures reveals that 22.8 percent of residents have completed a bachelor's degree or higher which is below the state wide average of 34.2 percent.
+A look at college attainment figures reveals that 22.8 percent of residents have completed a bachelor's degree or higher which is below the state wide average of 36.8 percent.
 This figure has changed since 2000 when only 13.5 percent had a four year degree.